Constructing g-computation estimators: two case studies in selection bias: Case Study 1: Treatment-induced selection

 \section{Case Study 1: Treatment-induced selection}

-Consider the example described in Breskin et al. and shown in Figure \ref{Figure1} using a Single World Intervention Graph (SWIG) \cite{Breskin2018Practical}.
+Consider the example described in Breskin et al. and shown in Figure \ref{Figure2} \cite{Breskin2018Practical}.
 Let $A$ denote vaccination status ($1$: vaccine, $0$: placebo) and $Y$ denote disease at one year ($1$: yes, $0$: no).
 Here, the vaccine is more likely to result in injection site pain ($X=1$ if pain, $X=0$ otherwise).
 Additionally, poor overall health ($U$), an unmeasured variable, is related to both the outcome and injection site pain.
 Finally, $S$ denotes if a person completed follow-up.
 As such, $Y$ is only observed for those with $S=1$, while $A,X$ are fully observed.
 The parameter of interest is the average causal effect in the entire trial population, $\psi$.
-Here, standard g-computation that accounts for $X$ will fail since $X$ is a collider.
-However, not accounting for $X$ means there is selection bias due to restricting to one level of $S$ which is a descendant of $X$.
+Here, $U$ only affects selection through $X$ but standard g-computation that incorporates $X$ will be biased since $X$ is a collider.
+However, not accounting for $X$ means there is selection bias due to an open backdoor path between $S^a$ and $Y^a$ (type 2 selection bias) \cite{Lu2022Toward}.
 Therefore, a revised identification strategy is needed.
 Instead, the interest parameter can be expressed as

-for $a \in \{0,1\}$.
-An identification proof of this result is provided in Appendix 2.
-This result can how be used to construct a corresponding g-computation estimator.
+for $a \in \{0,1\}$ (proof in Appendix 2).This result can how be used to construct a modified g-computation estimator.